m251470/Pirate-Game/README.md

 When a ship wins, click on the mouse to exit the game.

 Use the spacebar to start the game when it loads.

+If you want more powerups to spawn use the spacebar!